grdw/grdw/_posts/2021-11-08-project-euler-34-digit-factorials.md

 Let's start of with the lowest number 3 (which is 3! = 6) which isn't actually much of a sum.
 I believe the first value that fits the rule of being a sum is the number 10 (it becoming 1! + 0! = 2).
 To make that 2 turn into a 3 we need to write 12, 21 or 20.

 I always require >1 digit to make a number of a single digit.
 The only exception is 3.
-I can't really see a working pattern here because my math skills are too poor to figure this out.
+The upper bound I imagined would be 9_999_999 considering the length of that number will still remain 7 (the same as it starts out with).
+When doing 9! * 8 or (99_999_999 the length is lower than 8, and it will therefor never match).
+However letting the loop go till that far knowing it won't do much for the better part of the program, is a bit silly.

 For now I'll loop until 40585, knowing that there is a smarter way of approaching this.